An All-You-Need-To-Know Guide To Filing For A Divorce In Singapore

 The Plaintiff can hire a private investigator to gather evidence to use in court.
 A private investigator’s report, witness testimony, written evidence, forms of communication such as text messages, phone calls and emails can be adduced.
 In rare circumstances, a confession from the adulterers can help with your case.

 If you intend to rely on adultery as a fact, you must file your divorce within six months of discovering the adultery.
 You can no longer rely on this fact if you continue to live with your spouse for more than six months of finding out.

 “Unreasonable behaviour” is one of the top reasons cited amongst couples filing for divorce.
 This fact means that your spouse has behaved so badly that you cannot be reasonably expected to continue living with him/her.
-The court will usually study the character of the Plaintiff to decide whether he/she can be expected to continue living together with the Defendant.
+During the divorce process, the court will usually study the character of the Plaintiff to decide whether he/she can be expected to continue living together with the Defendant.